IIIF/api/source/auth/2.0/index.md

 With out-of-band knowledge, authorized non-user-driven clients _MAY_ use POST to send the pre-authenticated user’s information to the service.
 As the information required depends on authorization logic, the details are not specified by this API.

-An example service description for the Login interaction pattern:
+An example service description for the Interactive interaction pattern:

 {% include api/code_header.html %}
 ``` json-doc